 If you’re still managing commissions manually, the compliance needs of ASC 606 are the perfect reason to automate.
 Not only will your compensation admins and sales ops managers thank you for it, but you will be able to rest easy knowing that the chance of costly errors is significantly reduced.
 Successful finance teams realize that automating processes based on real and predictive analytics leads to reduced risk, intuitive audit trails, and more profitable decisions for the entire organization.

 3. Build Trust with Transparency

-Under the new standards, companies are no longer only reporting on the state of the accounts receivable, but also the state of the companies themselves.
-The automation suggestion above ensures that finance teams are able to ensure consistent monitoring and communication.
-More transparency builds trust, which keeps costly turnover and churn low.
+Business changes from M&As or legislation like ASC 606 denote risk for customers, prospects, and even employees.
+Change of any perceptible kind can alter the risk profiles of the companies involved.
+Under the new standards, finance teams are no longer only reporting on the state of the accounts receivable, but also on the state of the companies themselves.
+Automation ensures that your team is able to ensure consistent monitoring and communication.
+This increased transparency builds trust, which keeps costly turnover low.